Bank of England base rate guide

 Will the base rate rise after Brexit?

-No one is certain exactly which way rates will go after Brexit.
+No one is certain which way rates will go now that the UK has left the EU.

-If you’re worried that the base rate might go up, right now could be a good time to consider fixing your mortgage.
+If you’re worried that the base rate going up again, now could be a good time to consider fixing your mortgage, particularly as the base rate is currently very low.

 Get a mortgage with Trussle today